wooorm/plain-text-data-to-json/readme.md

 ### Empty lines

 Empty lines are striped.
-This includes blank (whitespace only) lines.
+This includes whitespace only lines.

 ```txt
     %%% this file contains a value. %%%